chakrihacker/meteor-reactive-objects/README.md

 reactiveObject.reativeProp
   => 'value' //this is now a reactive property. reactiveObject.otherReativeProp
-  => undefined //this now exits as a reactive property.
+  => undefined //this now exists as a reactive property.
 ```

 ## Use Case?